-FNZIM Chairperson and Non-executive Director David has extensive experience in insurance.
+David Harrison FNZIM Chairperson and Non-executive Director David has extensive experience in insurance.
 He is the former Chairperson and Chief Executive of Marsh Limited in New Zealand and the Pacific Islands and a member of the international team of Managing Directors, Chairperson of Aviation and Marine Underwriting Agency Limited, and has extensive interest at board level in the Charitable and Not for Profit sectors.
 David is a Director and 50% shareholder of Canterbury Earthquake Church and Heritage Trustee Limited which as Trustee owns 100% of the ordinary share capital of the Company.

-Warren Hutcheon

-MBA, GAICD, Fellow ANZIIF (CIP)

-Executive Director

-Warren was appointed Chief Executive Officer on 26 February 2018 and as Executive Director on 12 November 2018.
-Warren is the Chief Executive Officer and Executive Director of Ansvar Insurance Limited in Australia, and Executive Director of Ansvar Risk Management Services Ptv Limited in Australia, Prior to joining Ansvar Insurance Limited he was the Chief Executive Officer of the Victorian Managed Insurance Authority, the risk and insurance advisor to the Victorian Government in Australia.
+Warren Hutcheon MBA, GAICD, Fellow ANZIIF (CIP) Executive Director Warren was appointed Chief Executive Officer on 26 February 2018 and as Executive Director on 12 November 2018.
+Warren is the Chief Executive Officer and Executive Director of Ansvar Insurance Limited in Australia.
+Prior to joining Ansvar Insurance Limited he was the Chief Executive Officer of the Victorian Managed Insurance Authority, the risk and insurance advisor to the Victorian Government in Australia.
 Warren has over 30 years' experience in risk and insurance.
 He has held senior management positions in underwriting, claims, operational management, strategy and organisational change.
 Warren is an active supporter of the Australian insurance industry and served as Chairperson of the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) General Insurance Faculty Advisory Board.
+Bruce Harris CA, CPA, ICSA, AGIA Non-executive Director Bruce was appointed to the Board in 2011.
+He is a former Executive Director of CGU Insurance Limited with experience in financial management, strategy, governance, compliance and risk management.
+He is also a former Executive Officer of Ridley College and a former Director of Ansvar Insurance Limited and Arrow Leadership Australia Limited.
+Bruce currently serves on several Not for Profit committees.
+Bruce is a Director and 50% shareholder of Canterbury Earthquake Church and Heritage Trustee Limited.
+Bruce is the Chairperson of the Audit, Risk and Compliance Committee.